 Zebrafish embryos are a powerful in vivo model for real-time fluorescence imaging of cells.
 Analysing the role of specific cellular components relies on the ability of creating fusion proteins with a fluorophore.
 The structure of the target protein can sometimes make it impossible to tag with a fluorophore because its terminus ends are not accessible, it undergoes additional enzymatic processing or the folding causes steric hindrance.
 Although the human myeloperoxidase is highly processed, mouse constructs containing GFP-tagged myeloperoxidase are available.
 Yet, in this study, the vectors with the zebrafish version did not work.
 It is possible that higher exposure times could have revealed weak expression of the GFP, similar to the elastase construct.
 Using a smaller and quenching resistant fluorophore could bring better results.
 GFP-tagged mouse elastase constructs are also available but again the vectors generated in this study were ineffective.
 Although the human elastase seemed to only have its C terminus end available for fusion to a fluorophore (Protein Data Bank structure 3Q76), the zebrafish elastase structure could be different.
 Hence, a mVenus fusion to the N terminus end of the elastase should be considered.

 Expression of the fluorescent histone construct was visualised in non-infected and infected embryos, although extracellular neutrophil DNA was not observed.
 During ETosis, histones are modified to promote chromatin decondensation and release.
 No modifications of histone 2A during the process have been reported so far (Neeli et al. 2009) (Liu et al. 2012).
-However we cannot exclude the possibility that tagging histone 2A with a fluorophore could prevent its function and therefore block extracellular trap formation.
+However, we cannot exclude the possibility that tagging histone 2A with a fluorophore could prevent its function and therefore block extracellular trap formation.
 More likely, the conditions in which NETs are formed in zebrafish embryos need to be evaluated, especially at which time after infection they are best observed.
 Here, only sub-cutaneous infection by S. aureus was tested, and solely at 24 and 48 hours post-infection.

-Before generating more transgenic constructs, further work analysing the whole time course of S. aureus infection with the fluorescent histone line and an optimised Sytox dye assay could tell if zebrafish embryos can form NETs.
+Before generating more transgenic constructs, further work analysing the entire time course of S. aureus infection with the fluorescent histone line and an optimised Sytox dye assay could tell if zebrafish embryos can form NETs.
 In the prospect that they can, the zebrafish would be an easy and powerful model to study ETosis regulation and activity in a wide range of infections and diseases.